3DCoded/Happy-Hare/Spoolman-Support.md

 > This will clear offending entries of printer and gate association and retain only the first spool found if multiple are currently assigned to a gate

 > [!IMPORTANT]
-> This is not recommended to run during a print which large spoolman databases
+> This is not recommended to run during a print which large spoolman databases.

 #### Using in your macros
 If using `MMU_SPOOLMAN` in your own macros note that operations can be combined.
 E.g. To clear database, ensure all inconsistencies are fixed, then assign spool 6 to gate 0:

 > MMU_SPOOLMAN CLEAR=1 REFRESH=1 FIX=1 GATE=0 SPOOLID=6

-You can suppress output with the `QUIET=1` parameter
+You can suppress output with the `QUIET=1` parameter.